 Another major highlight is the recently installed custom mural beneath the original roller door, which can be seen as you look out from the kitchen.
 "I worked with the incredibly talented Mitch Revs on the design concept and it's set in King Edward Park and features my 3 boys and my partner and her son and daughter, so it’s really personal.
 I absolutely love it!!"

 Tell me about your Flash Palace sign

-“A friend was working on a construction job in Maitland where they were converting a dilapidated building called the ‘Flash Palace’ into units.
+“A friend was working on a demolition job in Maitland where they were converting an antiques shop called ‘Flash Palace’ into units.
 He saw the sign and thought it was perfect for this warehouse.
 So for the price of a couple of cases of beer, it was mine!”.

 "Andy’s going to build some benches for the courtyard out of some of the recycled hard wood and I have my old push bike from when I was a kid that we are going to hang up on the wall above them..”